researchsoft/website/content/people/members/paula.md

   text = "Paula Andrea Martinez"
 +++

-Paula joined ReSA 2021 to support the growing community of ReSA and the [FAIR4RS working group](https://www.rd-alliance.org/groups/fair-4-research-software-fair4rs-wg).
+Paula joined ReSA in 2021 to support the growing community of ReSA and the [FAIR4RS working group](https://www.rd-alliance.org/groups/fair-4-research-software-fair4rs-wg).
 Her activities reflect current emphasis on project management and program development as the community starts to mature.
 Her part-time role with ReSA is currently supported by the Australian Research Data Commons, and previously by grants from the